goodbuns/nozerodays/README.md

 # nozerodays

-reminder bot reminds you if you haven't made a github contribution by 8pm PST
+this bot reminds you if you haven't made a github contribution by 8pm PST

 ## Testing Locally